grafana/tempo/docs/sources/tempo/configuration/parquet.md

 ## Choose a different block format

-The default block format is `vParquet2` which is the latest iteration of Tempo's Parquet based block format.
+The default block format is `vParquet2` which is the latest iteration of Tempo's Parquet based columnar block format.
 It is still possible to use the previous format `vParquet`.
 To enable it, set the block version option to `vParquet` in the Storage section of the configuration file.

 ```yaml
 # block format version. options: v2, vParquet, vParquet2